andrzej-woof/stuntman/apps/example/README.md

 2. User submits form with email to sign up
 3. If user came from a referral `exampleApp` server needs to send request to third party affiliate at `jsonplaceholder.typicode.com` and process response

-Say you want to test this flow, either manually or by writing some functional tests, so you can hook in Stuntman in between `exampleApp` and `jsonplaceholder.typicode.com`.
-Having this in place the traffic between them can be:
+Say you want to test this flow, either manually or by writing some functional tests, so you can hook in Stuntman in between `exampleApp` and `jsonplaceholder.typicode.com` and point your `exampleApp` to `jsonplaceholder.typicode.com.stuntmanhttps:2015` instead.

-* isolated (no request will hit `jsonplaceholder.typicode.com`)
+Having this in place the traffic between them can be (depending on the rules you set up)

+### isolated

+No request will hit `jsonplaceholder.typicode.com`.
+Mock will intercept the request and reply based on the content of `rule.mockResponse` with a static stub of response, or response generated based on you request (if function is provided)

+### pass-through

+Mock will interecept the request and reissue same request to a target server (in this case `http://jsonplaceholder.typicode.com.stuntmanhttps:2015/*` will be forwarded to `https://jsonplaceholder.typicode.com/*`).
+Response from target server will be passed back to the client that made request to mock.
+If `rule.storeTraffic` flag is set request/response pair will be recoreded in mocks cache and available to be retrieved via API call or through web UI.

+### modified

+Similar to pass-through with a difference that both request to target server and response from target can be subject to modifications by using `rule.modifyRequest` and `rule.modifyResponse` functions that can alter headers and body.